 We can weigh ourselves down by reliving and recreating old conversations to relitigate the past, but all this does is lead us to the unnecessary work, which is the same as the laborers running up and down stairs, carrying buckets of wet cement.
 But again, we know what the cement weighs.
 Emotions can weigh infinitely and the stairs can go up and down forever, if we let them.

 I know how much a paper cut hurts.
 I broke my ankle once.
 That hurt a lot.
 I broke my collarbone.
 That hurt too.
-My first round of stitches was in my left eyebrow after I fell and my head hit the corner of a coffee table.
+My first round of stitches was in my left eyebrow after I fell and hit my head on the corner of a coffee table.
 That hurt a lot.
 My back hurts sometimes.
 My knees hurt too.
 Perhaps this is because I work a lot.
 I fell down the stairs once.
 That hurt both my ankle and my pride.
 I know enough about physical pain and I can understand them because at least physical pain comes with a description.
 It’s easier to put physical pain into perspective, isn’t it?

 Sure, as if it’s that easy.
 And maybe it is.
 Or, maybe this is a trick that only time can pull off.

 Something I offer is a goodbye letter.
 I’ve written many of them throughout my life.
 I’ve used these goodbye letters as a therapeutic tool.
 I’ve used them in some of my coaching sessions with some of my clients.
 In all honesty, it’s hard to say goodbye but it’s harder to hold the weight of things we can no longer carry.
 Last night, I came to the realization that perhaps now is the time for a goodbye letter, which is brief but necessary —

 I am writing this to you with no bad intention or nothing mean or angry behind this at all.
 Instead, and quite oppositely, I am writing this with all the love I have and all the courage I can muster.

 It’s okay that we don’t understand each other.
 It’s okay if we don’t get along.